siberianfox/g2wiki/Development-Process.md

 - First ensure that the PR will merge into the target branch by merging current edge into it in your repo
 - If the test build does not merge resolve merge conflicts in the new branch
 - Do the pull request: - https://github.com/synthetos/g2/pulls
+  - Go to [Compare](https://github.com/synthetos/g2/compare) and hit `compare across forks` to pull from your repo

 Notes: